sensu/sensu-docs/content/sensu-go/5.19/guides/scale-event-storage.md

 **NOTE**: If your Sensu Go license expires, event storage will automatically revert to etcd.
 {{% /notice %}}

-## Configure Postgres Streaming Replication
+## Configure Postgres streaming replication

 Postgres supports an active standby by using [streaming replication][6].
 All Sensu events written to the primary Postgres server will be replicated to the standby server.